LIAG / Research / Projects / Third-party funded projects / Seismic Crosshole Tomography Tannwald

 Seismic methods and inversion

-In the project, LIAG will acquire crosshole seismic data in the boreholes in the Tannwald Basin.
+In the project, LIAG acquired crosshole seismic data in three boreholes in the Tannwald Basin (ICDP site 5068_1).
 This kind of data contains higher frequencies than surface data as its high frequency content is not attenuated in the low-velocity weathering layer.
-A conventional traveltime tomography of the crosshole data provides a first estimate of the distribution of the seismic parameters in the medium.
-We will use the obtained models as starting models to refine the image by means of full waveform inversion.
-Thus, it allows us to derive subsurface models of improved resolution.
+A high-resolution full-waveform inversion allows us to derive subsurface models that can directly compared to the lithology derived from the core of borehole C.

-By this approach, we intend to recover seismic anisotropy from the crosshole data that cannot be resolved by previous surface measurements.
+Data that we acquired with polarizing shear wave sources indicates that the Quaternary glacial sediments exhibit seismic anisotropy, which we could not resolve by previous surface measurements.
 In an anisotropic medium, wave velocity depends on the direction of propagation and/or of the direction of oscillation.
 Waves that propagate horizontally through the medium promise to supply more information on potential seismic anisotropy when compared to the mostly vertically traveled waves recorded at the surface.
-Additionally, different geometries of vertical seismic profiling (e.g., walk-away VSP, walk-around VSP) will help to identify the estimated seismic anisotropy from the surface.
+Additionally, different geometries of vertical seismic profiling (e.g., walk-away VSP, walk-around VSP) will help to fully characterize and quantify seismic anisotropy as well as reliably derive it from surface measurements in the future.
 From seismic anisotropy and sedimentological information of the boreholes, we will infer sedimentation processes that help to understand the evolution of overdeepened valleys.

 Project Team